 Nominators must submit all required materials by the November 15 (11:59 pm) deadline using this nomination form.

 Nomination form fields include:

 - Nominator information: Name, faculty, department, email address

 - Nominee information: Name, position, faculty and department, year started at UBC, year of PhD/terminal degree, email address

 - Citation (50 words): Please include a brief 50-word citation of the nominee's research written for a non-expert audience.

-- Nomination letter (1,200 words): A joint letter of nomination signed by all (2-3) nominating individuals including the name, title, and affiliation of each nominator.
+- Nomination letter (1,200 words): A letter of nomination signed by at least one faculty nominator, including the name, title, and affiliation of each nominator.
 The letter should: